-Bowel cancer is a lump created by an abnormal and uncontrolled growth of cells that start in the bowel.
+Bowel cancer is a lump created by an abnormal and uncontrolled growth of cells that starts in your bowel.

 A Flash plug-in is required to view this animation.